Course Outline

 • Final review of core RE concepts and exam tips for government professionals

-• Guidelines for continued self-study and professional development in the public sector
+• Guidelines for continued self-study and professional development in Requirements Engineering for government roles

-• Suggested materials: IREB CPRE syllabus, glossary, sample exam, and recommended readings for government use
+• Suggested materials: IREB CPRE syllabus, glossary, sample exam, and recommended readings for government practitioners

 Requirements

-• Fundamental understanding of software or system development processes for government
+• A foundational understanding of software or system development processes for government.

 Audience

-• Business analysts and requirements engineers for government
+• Business analysts and requirements engineers working in government agencies.

-• Project managers and product owners for government
+• Project managers and product owners involved in public sector initiatives.

-• Software developers and QA professionals in the public sector seeking to formalize their Requirements Engineering knowledge
+• Software developers and quality assurance professionals seeking to formalize their Requirements Engineering knowledge for government projects.

 14 Hours